adamjvr/Tigershark3D/README.md

 Tigershark3D
 ============

-NOTE: Project has been forked into the AMBIT/Archim project by Ultimachine, its the commercial implementation of the Tigershark 3D printer controller prototype.
-Learn more here: https://github.com/ultimachine/AMBIT
+NOTE: Project has been forked into the Archim project by Ultimachine, its the commercial implementation of the Tigershark 3D printer controller prototype.
+Learn more here: https://github.com/ultimachine/Archim

 A TinyG Powered 3D printer controller for RepRap, based on the RAMBo by Ultimachine, the Arduino DUE, and the TinyG from Synthetos.com